DWShuo/dwshuo.dev/blog/content/posts/image-stitching/index.md

 Now that we have a set of keypoints that are both scale and orientation invariant.
 We need to generate unique "signatures" for these keypoints.
 To produce this signature we take a 16x16 pixel block around the keypoint.
-This block is then equally divided into 4x4 sub-blocks and for each of these 4x4 sub-blocks a 8 bin oreintation histogram is creaded.
+This block is then equally divided into 4x4 sub-blocks and for each of these 4x4 sub-blocks a 8 bin orientation histogram is created.

 In total this gives us 128 values, which is represented as a vector to form the unique keypoint descriptor.

 The following is an illustration on how keypoint descriptor works.
-Note that instead of a 16x16 block, the image shows a 8x8 block divided into 4x4 sub-blocks.
+Note that instead of a 16x16 block, the image shows a zoomed in 8x8 block divided into 4x4 sub-blocks.

 ![keypoint descriptor](./keypoint-desc.png)